 Mrs. Dingman!!
 Seriously??

-Our third Excel project this year continued our exploration of bar graphing.
+Our most current Excel project this year continued our exploration of bar graphing.
 We sorted and counted our Halloween goodies and recorded the data in a frequency table.
-Using this data, we independently used the Chart Wizard in Excel to create bar graphs to show our "goodies" collected categories and amounts collected.
+Using this data, we independently used Excel to create bar graphs to show our "goodies" collected categories and amounts collected.

-We reviewed how to adjust the graph's scale to display our data in its most easily read form.
-Ahhh... but we weren't quite done!
+We learned how to adjust the graph's scale to display our data in its most easily read form. ... but we weren't quite done!

 The bar graphs were completed as a performance task.
 No oral directions were given.
 We followed a written checklist to create our Excel-lent graphs with growing confidence and competence!

-We continued to enjoy using our new laptops to complete this project!
-And, our Promethean board continued to make following the steps to create our graphs very easy!
+We continued to enjoy using our classroom computers to complete this project!
+And, our Smartboard continued to make following the steps to create our graphs very easy!

 3.7.5 Technological Devices

 We began our first Excel project of the year with a survey to find out in which month we each celebrated a birthday.
-We created bar graphs, using Excel, to show the results of our survey.
-We were introduced to the Chart Wizard and learned how this tool can make creating graphs very easy!
-Ahhhh ... but we weren't quite done...
+We each created bar graphs, using Excel, to show the results of our survey. ... but we weren't quite done...

 This project was completed as a performance task.
 Very limited oral directions were given as we each carefully followed a written checklist to complete the steps creating our graphs.
-We enjoyed using the laptops to create our graphs and our competence and confidence using the available technology continues to grow!
+We enjoyed using our classroom computers to create our graphs and our competence and confidence using the available technology continues to grow!

-We continued our exploration of Excel-lent graphing with an introduction to circle, or pie, graphs, completing a performance task project that was fun and delicious!
+We continued our exploration of Excel-lent graphing with a continued look at circle, or pie graphs, completing a performance task project that was fun and delicious!

-We reviewed fractional parts of a whole, sorting and counting the candy hearts by the colors we found in our individual boxes.
-We reviewed reducing those fractions, converting those fractions to decimals, and furthered our understanding of percentages, using a table to record and organize our information.
+We reviewed fractional parts of a whole, sorting and counting the candy hearts by the colors we found in our individual boxes, using a table to record and organize our information.
+We reviewed rounding fractional parts, making decisions about candy hearts that were not whole and how to include them in our table.

-We learned how to create a circle, or pie, graph using Excel to display the portion, or percentage, each candy color represented within our individual boxes.
-We reviewed how to insert patterns and change the foreground color within each section of our circle graphs, amazed at how similar this process was to our experience creating bar graphs with Excel.
+We reviewed how to create a circle graph using Excel to display the portion each candy color represented within our individual boxes.
+We reviewed how to insert patterns and learned how to change the foreground color within each section of our circle graphs, amazed at how similar this process was to our experience creating bar graphs with Excel.
 Our confidence and competence with the technology just continues to grow!

 This project aligned with the following Pennsylvania Academic Standards: